 Co-developed and co-implemented by the Republic of Vanuatu Department of Labour and Employment Services (DoL), the UN and World Vision Vanuatu (WVV), Famili i Redi is a labour mobility pre-departure workshop focused on establishing and sustaining healthy family relationships throughout the labour migration cycle.
-The social impacts of labour mobility, and especially the strain it faces on couples and families which can lead to violence, is widely recognised as a problem in Vanuatu.
 By providing a forum in which both prospective labour migrants and their intimate partners can become aware of the challenges they may face, plan communication and stress management strategies jointly, and agree on financial spending and savings plans, Famili i Redi provides concrete strategies, tools and skills for couples to anticipate the changes incited by labour migration and maintain healthy, gender-transformative relationships before, during, and after the overseas work period, ultimately resulting in a reduction of violence.
 Famili i Redi's core curriculum focuses on emotional intelligence, understanding stress, anticipating consequences and positive decision-making as levers to prevent violence.
 The approach is informed by the experiences of ni-Vanuatu former seasonal workers, the cultural context of Vanuatu, and global best practice.